ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 ## IEEE 802.15.4 MAC sublayer extended APIs

-This chapter introduce how to use extented features.
+This document introduces how to use extented features.

 ### Initialize API

 ```